Created by potrace 1.10, written by Peter Selinger 2001-2011

 Therefore, if you book a wedding date on a Monday you will need to present your documents on the Friday before.

-What are the required documents to
+What are the required documents to get married in the Faroe Islands?

 In terms of the bureaucracy, Getting Married in the Faroe Islands is just as simple as Getting Married in Denmark, although the required documents and the process is slightly different.

-Documents you and your partner will need
+Documents you and your partner will need:

 Needed as personal Identification for both you and your partner.

-If you are not able to provide a single status certificate we can try to find a solution
+If you are not able to provide a single status certificate we can try to find a solution.

 This is the official application document that is signed and handed in to the wedding office.

-Documents you and your partner might need
+Documents you and your partner might need:

 If one or both partners is required a Visa to enter the Faroe Islands.